ItzRock/Hue-v3.0/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Hue is a Discord bot made in the Discord.JS api, written for Node JS and is public to use.
+Hue is a Discord bot made in the [discord.js](https://discord.js.org/) api, written for [Node JS](https://nodejs.org/en/) and is public to use.
 Hue 3.0 while is an entirely new version, its a heavily modified version of Hue 2.0 and Hue 2.0 was a modified version of GuideBot which you can find here https://github.com/AnIdiotsGuide/guidebot